mlansford/eGFR-Visualization-Tool/README.md

 ```
 # First clone the repository with git.
 If you have cloned it into
-# ~/eGFRVisualizationTool, first go to that directory, then use runApp():
+# ~/eGFRVisualizationTool, go to that directory, then use runApp():
 setwd("~/eGFRVisualizationTool")
 runApp()
 ```